 Whether you prescribe with repeats or on a one-off basis, you must make sure that suitable arrangements are in place for monitoring, follow-up and review.
 You should take account of the patients’ needs and any risks arising from the medicines.

-When you review a patient’s medicines, you should reassess their need for any unlicensed medicines (see paragraphs 95 to 98) they may be taking, for example antipsychotics used for the treatment of behavioural and psychological symptoms in dementia.
+When you review a patient’s medicines, you should reassess their need for any unlicensed medicines (see paragraph 103 to 106) they may be taking, for example antipsychotics used for the treatment of behavioural and psychological symptoms in dementia.

 Reviewing medicines will be particularly important where:

 - patients may be at risk, for example, those who are frail or have multiple illnesses